 The report determined that 32 percent of genderqueer people had experienced bias-related physical assault, compared to 25 percent of all respondents.
 It also noted that 36 percent had postponed medical care for fear of bias, compared to 28 percent of all respondents.

-There are a number of things that you can do to show your support for the genderqueer people in your life and help alleviate some of this discomfort.
+You can do several things to show your support for the genderqueer people in your life and help alleviate some of this discomfort.
 For example, removing gendered language from your vocabulary can be an easy first step.

 If you aren’t sure what someone’s pronouns are or are addressing a group, swap in something like “folks” for a group of people or “friend” in place of “sir” or “ma’am.”